-Written Expression, Mathematics, and Ethnic Studies Competency Requirements

-Continuing students with catalog rights from prior to Fall 2019 who place into any transfer-level math course have met math competency for all associate degrees.
-Students admitted Fall 2019 or later may meet competency by verifying earning a grade of C- or higher in Algebra 2 or equivalent or higher at a US regionally accredited high school or college, or through other means as defined below.
+Written Expression, Mathematics, and Ethnic Studies Competency Requirements place into any transfer-level math course have met math competency for all associate degrees.
+Students admitted Fall 2019 or later may meet competency by verifying earning a grade of C- or higher in Algebra 2 or equivalent or higher at a US regionally accredited high school or college, or through other means as beed below.